chani050/100-JS-project-for-beginners/README.md

-# 100-JS-project-for-beginners
+counter is
-A repository of 100 very easy projects for beginners
+a small project I did to practice code, one a big repository for beginners that I do.